 A client in Valley, NE, contacted Titan Garage Doors NE for help with his home's garage door.
 Their garage door would not open, and they needed a garage door repair company to fix it as soon as possible.
-We sent out our crew to the location and, upon arrival, discovered that a broken torsion spring was the root of the problem.
-We explained to the owner their more durable, stronger torsion spring options, and they agreed to use them on their garage door.
+We sent out our crew to the location and, upon arrival, discovered that a broken torsion spring was the problem.
+We explained to the owner what the more durable, stronger torsion spring options would be, and they agreed to use them on their garage door.
 We quickly replaced the snapped garage door spring, and we completed the garage door spring replacement in under one hour.
 After thoroughly examining every moving component and a series of testing, the garage door was restored to excellent working order.
 The client was really happy with our prompt response.

 Garage door springs are a very important part of a garage door.
 They are used to lift the door up and down.
 Unfortunately, when a garage door spring breaks, the door is dangerous to fall down on a person or vehicle right in its path.
 Although this problem can be pretty common, there are ways to prevent it from happening.

 If your garage door hints about a problem with your springs, take some time to look at them directly.
 It will give you the most obvious solution.
 Check your door carefully to see if any of these other problems might be present: